 Special Units of the Australian Army:

 Acting on a cable from the Chief of the Imperial General Staff in Britain, the Australian Army began to train Australia’s first special operations forces in August 1940.
 The British cable had called for the armed forces of the Dominions to establish special purpose forces to conduct paramilitary activities against the enemy.
-These activities were “to include guerrilla and irregular warfare, special and paramilitary operations, stay behind parties, resistance movements, raids, intelligence gathering operations, demolitions and organising sabotage in enemy or enemy-occupied territory”.
+These activities were “to include guerrilla and irregular warfare, special and paramilitary operations, stay behind parties, resistance movements, raids, intelligence gathering operations, demolitions and organizing sabotage in enemy or enemy-occupied territory”.

 The Australian Army Independent Companies were established to meet this requirement.
 During initial planning and training for the Independent Companies the activities of the units were very similar to those which were to be later tasked to the British Special Operations Executive (SOE) and Australian Services Reconnaissance Department.
 By mid 1941, the role of the Independent Companies was clarified.
 They were to “Stay behind, live off the land or be provisioned by air, and be a thorn in the side of an occupying enemy.”
 Due to the fact that some of this training included SOE-style intelligence and paramilitary operations in urban areas, this role appears to be uniquely aimed at operations within Australia or New Guinea in the event of a Japanese Invasion.